-The full cost of providing clinical and recovery services is subsidized by the Massachusetts Department of Public Health grant.
+The full cost of providing clinical and recovery services is subsidized by a Massachusetts Department of Public Health grant for after school, summer, and vacation programming.

 Many of the students, prior to enrollment at Northshore Recovery High School, were utilizing extensive mental health services within their public schools or were enrolled in public or private day or residential schools with tuitions ranging from \$260 (Northshore Academy Upper School) to over \$700 per day.